12 Awesome Examples of Python Applications

 As a high-level and general-purpose programming language, Python has become a popular option for web app development, general software development, and data science/machine learning (ML).

-This article will give an extensive overview and how Python is used, featuring ten examples of Python applications:
+This article will give an extensive overview of how Python is used, featuring twelve examples of Python applications:

 But first, you should understand that the fundamentals of Python programming and its roots in interpreted programming are essential.